skibu/LiminalRack/docs/liminalChangelog.md

 # Liminal Rack Change Log

+- 8/18/25
+  - Added title to the Module Browser window to explain that this window is used to add modules to one's rack.
+  - Fixed Label so that can center text even when different font is used.
+  - Changed color of the Module Browser window to be medium grey.
+This color can be used for both light and dark modes.
+And it is good to look different from the rest of the app so user immediately understands where they are.
+And looks nice.
+Also, made some improvements to the border around the Module Browser window.
 - 8/17/25
   - Differentiated MenuLabels so that they look different (usually darker background) than disabled buttons.
 This really helps reduce confusion about what the menu elements.
 - 8/16/25